FE2B

 Research

-Physical mechanism of purely elastic instability in plane Poiseuille flow
+Purely elastic instability in plane Poiseuille flow

 Effect of human passage on air curtain sealing in the doorways of a building